-Male, mid 40’s, business-oriented.
-Signs the cheque.
-Needs information on costs, sales processes, and deliverables.
+Male, mid 40’s, Business-oriented.
+Signs the check.
+Needs information on costs, sales process, and deliverables

-Male, mid 30’s, artistic.
+Male, mid 30’s, Artistic.
 Defines creative vision.
-Wants to try new techniques and researches new technologies to wow the public.
+Wants try new techniques and research new technologies to wow the public

 Male, mid 40’s, laid-back.
 Good with people but not tech-savvy.
 Supports sales, shipping process and accounting.